|18 Min. Read||Jessica Rivera||April 19, 2023|

 Though it’s possible to use machine translation software like Google Translate to convert your web content into other languages, it is widely considered a best practice to employ human translators whenever possible.
 People are still more effective at crafting and editing translations for accuracy and nuance than computer assisted translation systems.

-Machine translation software like Google Translate has its advantages – it’s easy to utilize and maintain, and can translate less critical website content at a less expensive cost.
+Machine translation software like Google Translate has its advantages – it’s easy to utilize and maintain and can translate less critical website content at a less expensive cost.
 Keep in mind that machine translation software does not have interpretative or cultural knowledge of language.
 It would be able to translate content word for word but will not be able to take context into account.
 An additional disadvantage of Google Translate is that while machine translation focuses on swapping out words and language on a website, it doesn’t create searchable, indexable versions of those translated pages, which is important from an SEO standpoint.

-Localization goes beyond the word-for-word linguistic conversion of conventional translation and instead uses words and phrases that resonate within specific markets.
+Website localization goes beyond the word-for-word linguistic conversion of conventional translation and instead uses words and phrases that resonate within specific markets.

 Region-neutral translations are very effective, but localization is more persuasive to many multilingual customers.